wseide/miniproject1/Section3.md

 ### Avoiding the merge conflict
 We avoid merge conflicts by having someone review any request to push to the master branch.

+Github makes it easy for us to review the merge conflicts by telling us what file has the conflict.

+We can use the web editor to open the file and the place where <<<<<< is marked is usually where the conflict emerges.

+We can remove these conflicts by deleting what we don't need added to the merge.

+Once the conflict is resolved we are allowed to merge.

 ### Forking vs Cloning